wllmwu/course-grapher/README.md

 ### Getting started

-In the `scraping` folder, create and activate a virtual environment:
+In the repository root, create and activate a virtual environment:

 ```
-cd scraping
 python3 -m venv .venv
 source .venv/bin/activate
 ```

 The shell prompt will change to indicate that the environment has been activated.
-Then install requirements:
+Then change to the `scraping` directory and install requirements:

 ```
+cd scraping
 pip install -r requirements.txt
 ```